McIntyre-Lab/splicing/README.md

 # splicing
-This is a collection of python scripts that are used for generating alternative splicing annotations from GFF3 files
+This is a collection of python scripts that are used for generating alternative splicing annotations from gene models in GFF3 files